Tutorials

 Detailed Outline

-Gazebo, a simulation environment integrated with ROS Industrial, constitutes an essential resource for the simulation, optimization, and planning of industrial robotic motion.
-This tutorial offers an insights into the construction and refinement of industrial robot simulation models, which is particularly beneficial for engineers, researchers, and specialists in robotics, and control who seek to enhance their robotic performance.
-Upon completion, participants will have acquired a comprehensive understanding of simulation environments, kinematic solutions, and path planning strategies, thereby equipping them for practical applications in industrial automation and the development of robotics.
+Gazebo, an integrated simulation environment within ROS2, is a vital resource for simulation, optimisation, and planning of industrial robotic motion.
+This tutorial offers in-depth guidance on developing and improving industrial robot simulation models, which is especially useful for engineers, researchers, and robotics/control specialists looking to enhance robotic performance.
+After this course, you'll have a solid understanding of simulation environments, kinematic solutions, and path-planning strategies, preparing you for practical applications in industrial automation and robotics development.